 Navy Federal Credit Union was founded in 1933 and is the largest credit union in the world with more than eight million members.
 To become a member you must be a veteran, an active member of the military, or employed with the U.S. Department of Defense.

-In addition to VA loans, the credit union offers a wide range of affordable loan and banking products designed for military members.
+In addition to VA loans, the credit union offers a wide range of affordable loan and banking products designed for military service members.
 The APR for VA loans starts as low as 3.591%.
 And Navy Federal will even match you with a top-performing real estate agent in your area.

 Veterans United Home Loans